jaimetur/PhotoMigrator/help/05-icloud-takeout.md

 - This feature does not require Google Takeout or GPTH.
 - `Memories` is optional because exports can contain thousands of memory CSV files.
+- During `Automatic Migration`, any processed `Memories` folder is treated the same way as `Albums`, so each memory collection is migrated to the target as an album-like collection.
 - `Photo Details.csv` files are interpreted per export folder, which avoids mixing assets that share the same basename across different iCloud export blocks.
 - If the export contains the same basename multiple times inside the same export block, PhotoMigrator tries to disambiguate using `fileChecksum`.
 - If Apple exports multiple files with the same basename and there is not enough metadata to disambiguate album membership, some album reconstruction cases can still be ambiguous.